FyroxEngine/Fyrox/rg3d-ui/README.md

 - Powerful layout system
 - Fully customizable - you can construct visual trees of any complexity: for example a tree view item can have any sub-widgets as contents.
 - GAPI-agnostic - this crate does not know anything about the rendering backend: it can be OpenGL, DirectX, Vulkan, Metal, or even built-in OS drawing API.
-- OS-agnostic - similar look of all widgets across all operation systems and window managers.
+- OS-agnostic - similar look of all widgets across all operating systems and window managers.
 - Extendable - full support of user-defined widgets.

 ## Widgets